-In the past, the choir has performed at the Great American Irish Fair - Los Angeles, the LA County Irish Fair & Music Festival, the LA Irish Cultural Concert, on the radio with the California Artists Radio Theatre, and a telecast performance at the Dorothy Chandler Pavilion in the LA County Arts Commission's 43rd Annual Holiday Celebration on Christmas Eve!
+In the past, the choir has performed at the Great American Irish Fair - Los Angeles, the LA County Irish Fair & Music Festival, on the radio with the California Artists Radio Theatre, at the Seaside Highland Games, and a telecast performance at the Dorothy Chandler Pavilion in the LA County Arts Commission's 43rd Annual Holiday Celebration on Christmas Eve!
 In September of 2004, we accompanied Ken O’Malley & The Twilight Lords in roof-raising renditions of “Mo Ghile Mear” and “Óró ‘Sé Do Bheatha ‘Bhaile” at the Ford Amphitheatre.
 That performance was such a hit that local cable channel LA36 played recorded excerpts from that evening throughout January 2005.
-We've held our own concerts at the Celtic Arts Center as well as participating in the Center's annual Robert Burns Night celebration every January.
-Our last performance on stage was at the Seaside Highland Games in beautiful Ventura, California on October 13th, 2007.
+We've held our own concerts at the Celtic Arts Center as well as participating in the Center's seasonal events such as the annual Robert Burns Night celebration every January.
+Our last performance on stage was at the Seaside Highland Games in Ventura, CA in October 2011.
+Our next performance will be at the Center's Dylan Thomas Celebration at The Missing Piece Theatre in Burbank, CA on November 11, 2011.

 Interested In Joining?